jimwebb/rnn-experiments/README.md

 # Char-RNN experiments

-These files are experiments in computer-generated text, with a more readable description of the experiments below.
-The files can be used with Andrej Karpathy's [Char-RNN](https://github.com/karpathy/char-rnn), an easy-to-install implementation of a character-based recursive neural network.
-Feed it text (the more the better), let it train on the text for a few hours, and it'll generate sample text that tries to match the original.
+These files are experiments in computer-generated text.
+Just for fun.
+The experiments use on Andrej Karpathy's [Char-RNN](https://github.com/karpathy/char-rnn) software, an easy-to-install implementation of a character-based recursive neural network.

+How it works, in simple terms: Feed it text (the more the better), let it train on the text for a few hours, and it'll generate sample text that tries to match the original.
 More info in Andrej's [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+This isn't a totally new idea (Markov chains can do similar things) but the implementation is new and fun and can be startlingly accrate.

-Among other things, RNNs and more specifically the Char-RNN software has been used to generate fake [Shakespeare](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) (scroll halfway down), [speeches by President Obama](https://medium.com/@samim/obama-rnn-machine-generated-political-speeches-c8abd18a2ea0), and [baby names](https://plus.google.com/+AndrejKarpathy/posts/GuutNpJKCUp).
+Among other things, RNNs -- and more specifically the Char-RNN software used here -- has generated fake [Shakespeare](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) (scroll halfway down), [speeches by President Obama](https://medium.com/@samim/obama-rnn-machine-generated-political-speeches-c8abd18a2ea0), [baby names](https://plus.google.com/+AndrejKarpathy/posts/GuutNpJKCUp), and episodes of [Friends](https://twitter.com/_Pandy/status/689209034143084547).

-My experiments (and some of the results):
+My experiments, and some of the results:

 ## Experiment: Taylor Swift lyrics
-I used a web scraper to download all of T-Swift's published lyrics, about 10,000 lines/300,000 characters total.
+I used a web scraper to download all of T-Swift's published lyrics, about 10,000 lines or 300,000 characters total.
 I concatenated the lines together, like this:

 	'Cause that's where you belong
 	Until Brad Pitt comes along